lichen-community-systems/signaletic/docs/contributing/developing-a-signal.md

 This section, located in a header file, defines the structure of your signal.
 It must always contain (or "inherit from" if you're OO-minded) a ```star_sig_Signal``` as its first member.
 It can optionally have a set of inputs, parameters, and any kind of free-form instance state needed.

-It's likely in the future that instance state will be moved into more formal container struct, and others will be defined for things like buffers, in order to provider greater lifecycle support and a normalized constructor/initializer signature for all signals.
+It's likely in the future that instance state will be moved into more formal container struct, and other containers will be defined for things like buffers, in order to provide greater lifecycle support and a normalized constructor/initializer signature for all signals.

 ```c
 struct star_sig_${SignalName} {